COSCUP/COSCUP-Volunteer/docs_dev/docs/intro.md

 If you are a `coder` (COS**<u>C</u>**UP), you can start from this [section](dev/beginners.md).

 If you are a `user` or `promoter` (COSC**<u>UP</u>**) and found a bug or have any refreshed ideals.
-You can post your thoughts or questions at [Discussions](https://github.com/COSCUP/COSCUP-Volunteer/discussions) at the project on Github.
+You can post your thoughts or questions to [discussions](https://github.com/COSCUP/COSCUP-Volunteer/discussions) of the project on Github.

 ???+ Info